mate-android-testing/mate-server/README.md

 # MATE-Server
 The MATE-Server is part of the MATE project for automated Android testing.
-The server runs on the host machine and is responsible for some analysis that can not be performed from within the instrumentation tests.
+The server runs on the host machine and is responsible for some functionality that can not be performed from within the instrumentation tests.

 ## How to run the MATE-Server